Kids with dyslexia have the same risk of vision problems as kids without dyslexia.

 Eye and vision problems don’t cause dyslexia.
 They are unrelated issues that may co-occur, meaning that a child can have both.
 Kids with dyslexia are no more likely to have eye and vision problems than other kids.

 If your child is having trouble reading, however, an eye exam is a good idea.
-If she has vision problems, you’ll want to correct them.
-But if she also has dyslexia, she’ll still show signs of dyslexia even after her vision is corrected with glasses or eye exercises.
+You’ll want to correct any vision problem.
+But kids with dyslexia will still show signs of dyslexia even after their vision is corrected with glasses or eye exercises.

 Is it true that kids with dyslexia see letters backwards and jumbled up in words?